 Have you ever had a meal that you can physically feel for hours after you’ve finished?
 If you’ve ever been bloated, you know the uncomfortable feeling of having a full, distended stomach that looks like a “food baby.”
-But what foods make you bloated?
+But what foods might make you bloated?

 The thing is, if it just happens sporadically, you may not even know what foods make you bloated.
 Was it the pizza?
 Your morning smoothie?
 Sugar-free gum?
 It can be hard to understand what your digestive symptoms are telling you.
 Get a handle on your digestion issues once and for all by reading up on what foods make you bloated.

 Symptoms of Bloating

 - A “stuffed” feeling after you drink or eat

 - Your stomach may protrude or look bigger

 - Food intolerances